Remarks on the positivity of the cotangent bundle of a K3 surface: Introduction

-\textbf{Acknowledgements.} We would like to thank Yohan Brunebarbe and Mike Roth for numerous conversations which got this project started.
-Also thanks to N. Addington, B. Bakker, J. Gu\'er\'e, B. Hassett, H.-Y. Lin, E. Macr\`i, M. Mauri, G. Mongardi, K. O'Grady.
-We would also like to thank the Mathematisches Forschungsinstitut of Oberwolfach for providing excellent working conditions for when this project began during a ``Research in Pairs'' of the authors.
-The first author acknowledges the support of the ERC Consolidator Grant 681838 K3CRYSTAL.
+0,2cm \textbf{Acknowledgements.} We would like to thank Yohan Brunebarbe and Mike Roth for numerous conversations which got this project started but also N. Addington, B. Bakker, J. Gu\'er\'e, B. Hassett, H.-Y. Lin, E. Macr\`i, M. Mauri, G. Mongardi, K. O'Grady, J. Sawon, R. Vacca for helpful discussions.
+We would also like to thank the Mathematisches Forschungsinstitut of Oberwolfach for providing excellent working conditions when this project began during a \emph{Research in Pairs} of the authors.